ajktown/docs/prepare-mongodb.md

 ## Overview

-Basic tutorial of setting up Mongo DB Image locally so that your AJK Town API can be connected to Local API
+Basic tutorial of setting up Mongo DB Image locally so that your AJK Town API can be connected to Local DB

 ## Instructions